 Usability testing will put you on the right track of giving users the functionality they want and can use.
 It will also help you avoid costly mid- and post-development changes.

 With live products, testing out ideas lets you know what function or interaction is worth your effort and what to abandon, as it no longer provides any value.

-At UX studio, our research professionals did usability testing at football venues, tried to catch participants at the airports and on crowded streets, conducted lots of interviews with participants from different time zones to help our partners improve their product’s performance.
+At UX studio, as a top ui/ux design agency, our research professionals did usability testing at football venues, tried to catch participants at the airports and on crowded streets, conducted lots of interviews with participants from different time zones to help our partners improve their product’s performance.

 If you are looking for reliable website usability testing services, we are ready to discuss your challenges and goals.

 Step 1: Plan your study

 To properly plan your usability study, first, clarify:

 The product to test: Are you onboarding a mobile app, a website filtering system, or a kiosk interface prototype?